12 days Madagascar discovering tour packages

-Today, you will have a very long drive, so it is better to leave early Morondava (7:00AM).
+You will have a very long drive, so it is better to leave early Morondava (7:00AM).
 After breakfast, drive directly to Antsirabe with enjoying the beautiful landscape of the Menabe area, through the spectacular red hills.
 Some stops could be done on the road for pictures and breaks if it is necessary.
 Lunch in Miandrivazo, and then continue to Antsirabe.

-Our destination is the highland town of Antsirabe, with its wide colonial streets, volcanic lakes and colourful rickshaws.
+The next stop is the highland town of Antsirabe, with its wide colonial streets, volcanic lakes and colourful rickshaws.
 “The Place of Salt” is the centre of beer making in Madagascar and is known for its handicrafts.
 Founded by Norwegian missionaries in 1856, it is the only place which really feels and looks like a European city – with its elegant spa and the railway station.
 It has a temperate climate and so fruits and vegetables which grow in cooler parts of the world are grown here.
 Check-in at the hotel.

 Night at ROYAL PALACE (Half Board)